eingaeph/pip.imbue.hood/README.md

   http://viewsourcecode.org links to a valuable tutorial by jeremy.ruten who is working with Sanfilippo's code.
-Ruten works at a deep level and renders this work a partial redundancy.
+Ruten works at a deep level and renders this work a partial redundancy, but possibly not usable for project purposes.